strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 Now, let's drill down on that connection with some more data:

-`netstat -f`
+<pre>netstat -f</pre>

 I like to run -f with netstat to see if there are any systems with fully qualified domains that we may be able to ignore.

 ![](attachments/windowscli_-f.png)

-now we see our last connection with the port 4444.
+Now we see our last connection with the port 4444.

 Let's get the Process ID **(PID)** from the above screenshot so we can dig a little deeper.